google/starlark-go/doc/spec.md

 ## Value concepts

 Starlark has eleven core [data types](#data-types).
-An application that embeds the Starlark intepreter may define additional types that behave like Starlark values.
+An application that embeds the Starlark interpreter may define additional types that behave like Starlark values.
 All values, whether core or application-defined, implement a few basic behaviors: